efenollal/Trending-Repositories/README.md

 <p>Once the database is created, proceed with the next steps:</p>

 - On your terminal, navigate to the root of the project.
+- Create the application key by running `php artisan key:generate`
 - From there, run composer install.
 This will install the required dependencies for the project.
 - When composer is finished installing dependencies, run `npm install`.
 This will download and install node dependencies.
 - Copy **.env.example** file and rename it **.env.**